 It is important to note, however, that the $75 annual fee for this card is not waived the first year.
 The good news is, you will be automatically enrolled in the rewards program when you sign up for the card.

 IHG, or InterContinental Hotels Group, offers its own unique rewards program that allows patrons to earn points they can redeem at Holiday Inn, Crowne Plaza, Staybridge Suites, and Candlewood Suites properties, among others.
 What makes the IHG rewards program special is that there are no blackout dates, which makes IHG points easier than ever to redeem.

 Keys to Using IHG Rewards Points

 Although the IHG Rewards program doesn’t have a traditional chart to go by, redemptions start at just 10,000 points per night and rise up to 50,000 points per night for their top properties.
-All-inclusive properties can typically be booked for 35,000 points per night as well, which is a steal.
+All-inclusive properties can typically be booked for around 40,000 points per night as well, which is a steal.

 Meanwhile, the IHG Points & Cash option allows you to stretch your points as far as they can go by offering up small amounts of cash in exchange for any additional points you might need.

 The IHG® Rewards Club Select Credit Card makes it easier than ever to earn IHG Rewards points.
 Simply meet the minimum spending requirement to earn a huge sign-up bonus that is worth several free nights at almost any tier IHG property.

 In addition, you also earn one free night each year of card membership, and earn 5 points per $1 spent when you stay at IHG hotels.
 Earn 2 points per $1 spent on purchases at gas stations, grocery stores & restaurants.
 Earn 1 point for every $1 spent on all other purchases.
 You will also be automatically enrolled in the rewards program.

 Please Note: IHG® Rewards Club Select Credit Card is currently unavailable through our site.